brianberns/ConUom/README.md

 let gigayear = lookup?gigayear   // billions of years
 ```
 Note that we can look up "gigayear" even though it is not explicitly defined in the Frink file, because "giga" is a known prefix (meaning 1 billion) and "year" is a known unit.
 Let's use these units to calculate the age of the universe, shall we?
+This can be done easily using the Hubble constant, which is the rate at which the universe is expanding.
+One possible value for this constant is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzYyODU0NywtMTgyNDY5MTk1NSwtMT
+eyJoaXN0b3J5IjpbLTExODU2MDM4NzMsLTE4MjQ2OTE5NTUsLT
-k5MDMxNTEwNSwtNjU1OTcxNjM1LDY3NjE3NzQ0NSw5NTM4NjQz
+E5OTAzMTUxMDUsLTY1NTk3MTYzNSw2NzYxNzc0NDUsOTUzODY0
-MDhdfQ==
+MzA4XX0=
 -->